Rebuilding the R-390A Receivers

 R-392/URR - Component Receiver for the AN/GRC-19

 AN/GRC-19 - The AN/GRC-19 was a portable transmitter-receiver that utilized the Collins-designed T-195 transmitter, a 100 watt output, completely auto-tuned antenna matching marvel that was combined with the Collins designed R-392/URR receiver, also a marvel of packaging most of an R-390 receiver into a cabinet about half the size of the standard R-390.
 Although separate units, the T-195 and the R-392 were interconnected via a Power Input-Trans Cont cable that allowed the T-195 to power the R-392 receiver.
-Both units mounted to a large shock mount that was typically bolted to the back of a Jeep or other type of vehicle.
-The GRC-19 had to be almost weather-proof and the R-392 is virtually a sealed unit.
+The T-195 operated on +28.5vdc at 40amps and internally had two dynamotors (original configuration.)
+Later, the dynamotors were replaced with DC to DC power units.
+Both units mounted to a large shock mount that was typically bolted to the back-seat area of a Jeep or other type of vehicle.
+The GRC-19 had to be virtually weather-proof and the R-392 is completely a sealed unit (it was claimed that a R-392 would actually float in water - for a while at least.)
 Most R-392 receivers are in great condition inside because of the weather-proof housing.
 The entire receiver operates only on +28vdc.

 photo right: This is the lower deck of the R-392.
 The tuning gear box is visible behind the front panel.
 Center left is the Crystal Calibrator module, then the PTO and center right is the Audio module.
 At the rear top is the IF module.
 Like the R-390/URR, the R-392 modules interconnect using cables and plugs.
 All modules are secured using captive screws that have their heads painted green.
 The blue dots on the tube tips are my indication that the tubes have passed a tube test.